Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.19 - Version 9.0

+- Add day context menu for the visual month view.
+- Add change active day by click in the visual month view.
-- Add select a day in the visual month view.
+- Add select day by double click in the visual month view.
-- Add option to use single or double-click to select day.
+- Add mouse tracking in the visual month view.
+- Add some options and colors for the visual month view.
 - Add Ctrl+B and Decimal shortcuts to go to selected day.
-- Add option for days mouse tracking in the visual month view.
-- Add day context menu for in the visual month view.
 - Add celebration verses board.
 - Add `--celebrationverses` command-line option to show this board.
 - Add link in reminder box to open verses board.